Different people-groups want reparations for historical tragedies.

-First, consider the biological fact that the sperm that made you, WANTED to be born, and worked hard to be the first to hit that egg.
+First, consider the biological fact that the sperm that made you, WANTED to be hit that egg inside your mother.

 I was made with one sperm cell from my father and one egg from my mother.
 (I think my conception is the only race I’ve ever won.)

 My father served in WW2, in the Pacific.
 His ship, the USS Chilton, took two hits at different times by kamikaze planes and another time, broke up in rough seas and sank.
 He could have died there.
 If he had died, my mother (then a high school girl) probably would have married someone else, and it’s unlikely the egg cell that became me would have ever been fertilized.

 I exist because of who my parents were.
 Consider all the men who died during WW2, leaving behind wives who remarried and had children by their new husbands.